-The paper relies entirely on popular business literature publications of corporate executives (CEO's) who made conscience decisions on how to lead their corporations that resulted in legal charges being brought against them and their corporations for violations of various regulatory laws.
-Based on these published accounts, the author attempts to classify the acts of the CEO's into types of bad leadership behavior or leadership style.
+The paper relies entirely on articles printed in periodicals and newspaper accounts of corporate executives (CEO's) who made conscience decisions on how to lead their corporations that resulted in legal charges being brought against them and their corporations for violations of various regulatory laws.
+Based on these published accounts, the author attempts to group the acts of the CEO's into types of bad leadership behavior or leadership style.

-How a CEO May Cause Harm to Himself/Herself and to His/Her Corporation
+How a CEO May Cause Harm to Himself and to His Corporation

-Despite all the time and effort CEOs may spend studying management and leadership he/she may still fail to provide adequate leadership to his/her corporation.
+Despite all the time and effort a CEO may spend studying management and leadership he may still fail to provide adequate leadership to his corporation.
 This paper is focused on understanding why CEO's failed in their efforts to lead their corporations.
-It is unlikely that a CEO deliberately sets out to do harm to himself/herself and to his/her corporation anymore than a man or woman sets out to make he/she ill.
-True, he/she may know that certain things such as excessive drinking or smoking may adversely affect his/her health; but, his/her intended actions are not to make himself/herself ill.
-His/her actions are directed toward gratifying his/her desire for the pleasurable effect of smoking and drinking.
+It is unlikely that a CEO deliberately sets out to do harm to himself and to his corporation anymore than a man sets out to make himself ill.
+True, he may know that certain things such as excessive drinking or smoking may adversely affect his health; but, his intended actions are not to make himself ill.
+No, his actions are directed toward gratifying his desire for the pleasurable effect of smoking and drinking.
 So also is the case of the CEO who, for example, spends the resources of the corporation in a lavish and exorbitant fashion (Safer, 2004).
-Another example is that of the CEO who influences the board of directors to pay him an exorbitant salary package that dilutes shareholder's equity and creates a poor image of the corporation ("Adelphia founder John Rigas found guilty."
-2004).
+Another example is that of the CEO who influences the board of directors to pay him an exorbitant salary package that dilutes shareholder's equity and creates a poor image of the corporation (Adelphia founder John Rigas found guilty, 2004).
 The CEO looks only at his personal gain and satisfaction and ignores the impact of his actions on how he is perceived by the shareholders, and how this unfavorable perception will affect his ability to lead the corporation.
 Even though the harm was not deliberately intended-that does not exculpate him from blame, nor does it spare him from the consequences of his actions which can lead to the loss of his position and reputation.